Non-Acid Acid Precursor 15%

 One more thing: the water used in cosmetics is purified and deionized (it means that almost all of the mineral ions inside it is removed).
 Like this, the products can stay more stable over time.

-According to the manufacturer it positively influences both the speed and the quality of epidermal growth that results in better barrier function and overall skin quality.
-This basically means that it helps with the natural renewal process of the outer layer of the skin that tends to slow down with age.
+According to the manufacturer, it positively influences both the speed and quality of epidermal growth that results in better barrier function and overall skin quality.
+To prove their point, the German manufacturer conducted several in-vitro (made in test tubes) tests examining how the treatment with Lactococcus Ferment Lysate (LFL) affects important skin proteins.

 It's one of the active parts of Chamomile that contains about 30% of bisabolol.
 It's a clear oily fluid that is used in skincare as a nice anti-inflammatory and soothing ingredient.